Skip to Content

 Problem solved with a little bit of Espresso Wax!

-Fusion doesn’t need a wax top coat to seal it since it’s an acrylic and not a chalk-type paint.
 But I’ve found a light coat of dark wax can be perfect for warming up the tone of a color just a touch, which is all I needed.
-Plus the wax settled down into the grooves and curves of the piece well and helped add some more interest and depth.

 See how subtle the green color is?

 And like I said, those top 2 drawers are far from perfect, but their dings and dents blend right in.
-I did a good bit of distressing along the edges of the chest to help create that worn, aged feel.

-You have to love the curves of empire style furniture!
+You have to love the curves of empire-style furniture!

 A quick rub down with Fusion’s Hemp Oil took care of any scratches on that beautiful top and brought back the wood’s shine.

-Will you be giving Lichen a try?
+Will you be giving Lichen a try on your next furniture project?
+I hope you do!

 Thank you so much for joining me today!